Alaska, Zimbabwe: Location

 The town is located approximately 15 km west of the city of Chinhoyi, the location of the district and provincial headquarters.
 Approximately 7 km to the northeast of Alaska are the Chinhoyi Caves in the Chinhoyi Caves National Park, a local tourist attraction.
 The town sits at an elevation of 1180 m, above sea level.

 History

 Alaska grew up around the eponymous Alaska Mine, where pre-colonial miners are believed to have mined about a million tonnes of ore.
-Messina Transvaal Development Company (MTD) started producing copper in 1959 and the Mine closed in 1977.
-MTD built a smelter nearby in 1966 and a Refinery in 1980.
+Messina Transvaal Development Company (MTD) started producing copper in 1959 and the mine closed in 1977.
+MTD built a smelter nearby in 1966 and a refinery in 1980.
 Other mines in the district also produced copper flotation concentrate which was brought to Alaska for smelting and refining.
-These Mines included MTD's Mhangura copper mine in Mhangura and Shackleton mine near Lions Den.
-The smelter and refinery closed in late 2000 by which time most of the mines feeding it had to close, devastating the local economy and plunging the town's inhabitants into poverty.
+These mines included MTD's Mhangura copper mine in Mhangura and Shackleton mine.

+The smelter and refinery closed in late 2000, by which time most of the mines feeding it had to close, devastating the local economy and plunging the town's inhabitants into poverty.
 Periodic reports of Chinese investment reopening the mine and smelter have not come to fruition.